 U.S. Department of Justice - Office on Violence Against Women (OVW)

-In FY 2019, OVW is interested in supporting the priority areas identified below.
-Applications proposing activities in the following areas will be given special consideration.
+In FY 2021, OVW is interested in supporting the following priority area: Empower victims to become survivors by focusing on long-term safety and sustainable economic independence.
+Applications proposing activities in the priority area will be given special consideration.

 GrantWatch ID#: 166867

 OVW estimates that it will make up to 56 awards.